rscircus/rscircus.github.io/content/posts/2020-01-21-tinker-kubecloud.md

 ## OpenFaaS

-After setting up k3sup again, which is rather easy, described above or using a shell script we attempt to install OpenFaaS now and deploy a figlet.
+After setting up k3sup again, which is rather easy as described above or with a shell script, we attempt to install OpenFaaS now and deploy a figlet.
 If you are wondering what a figlet is, I do, too.
 [This probably has a few hints.](https://www.openfaas.com/blog/kubernetes-operator-crd/).

 Nevertheless, we have k3s everywhere and kubectl get nodes shows a reasonable cluster again.